 However, that is not the case for everything.
 There are some items that might look safe, but is actually emitting radiation.
 Some household appliances are the perfect example of those things you would not think as capable of emitting radiation.

 This article will discuss whether refrigerators emit EMF radiation, how much radiation it is capable of producing, and ways to protect yourself and your family from its harmful effects.

 This Article Contains

 Refrigerators originally used ammonia gas to achieve a cooler temperature.
 The ammonia gas was pushed to the appliance’s metal pipes to cool the units.
 However, the use of ammonia was poisonous despite being advanced during the first introduction of refrigerators.

 Chlorofluorocarbon (CFC) replaced ammonia gas as the chemical used to cool the refrigerator.
 CFC, like ammonia, also has some disadvantages.
-Despite not being poisonous, CFC significantly contribute to global warming.
-Modern versions of refrigerators used in the 21st century uses tetrafluoroethane (HFC).
+Despite not being poisonous, CFCs significantly contribute to global warming.
+Modern versions of refrigerators used in the 21st-century use tetrafluoroethane (HFC).

 The latest refrigerators are also designed to be more efficient in using energy.
 They are made in a way to stop the cycle of HFC when its thermostat when the refrigerator reaches its ideal temperature.

-Refrigerators emit low amount of EMF radiation.
+Refrigerators emit low amounts of EMF radiation.
 Compared to other sources of radiation, it has a lower chance of significantly affecting your health.
-However, some medical professionals claim that constant, pro-longed exposure to low-emitting radiation can contribute to the development of some diseases.
+However, some medical professionals claim that constant, prolonged exposure to low-emitting radiation can contribute to the development of some diseases.

 Is Radiation Emitted by Refrigerators Harmful?